How to Prevent Hearing Loss as a Musician | Tips for Musicians to Protect Their Ears

 Your stereocilia are responsible for converting sound waves to electrical energy that is translated by the brain as sound.
 Once these hair cells are damaged by loud music, these hair cells do not regenerate.

-This can cause permanent damage to your hearing and lead to necessary assistance like a hearing aid.
+This can cause permanent damage to your hearing abilities and lead to necessary assistance like a hearing aid.

 Wear Earplugs

-One of the simplest things you can do to protect your ears from loud environments is to wear earplugs
+One of the simplest things you can do to protect your ears from loud environments is to wear earplugs.

 It can be a one-size-fits-all product from the pharmacy or a custom-made earplug crafted from a mold of your ear.
 Either way, wearing earplugs is the simplest and most effective way to protect your hearing from loud noise.
-From rehearsal to on stage, this is the way to go.
+From rehearsal to on-stage, this is the way to go.

 Earplugs made specifically for musicians absorb the noise pressure that can cause damage to your hearing without compromising the sound quality.